 Vaginal Tears

+You may be sore around your vagina or perineum from an episiotomy or tear.
 Research shows the rates of tearing with a first baby are 90% and decrease to 69% in subsequent births.
 According to the American College of Obstetricians and Gynecologists, the rate of some type of laceration during all vaginal births is between 53-79%.
 If you have an episiotomy or a tear during birth, the wound will probably be sore for a few weeks, and this is especially true when you walk or sit.
-If the incision or tear is extensive, the tenderness can last longer.
-Thankfully, there are many things you can do to give yourself some relief and promote healing.
+If the incision or tear is extensive, the tenderness may persist for an extended period.
+Fortunately, there are several steps you can take to alleviate some of the discomfort and promote healing.
 There is an in-depth episode on vaginal tearing, episiotomy, and recovery that goes into more detail on healing.

 Hemorrhoids

-One study found a significant predictor of hemorrhoids after birth is straining during delivery for more than 20 minutes.
+One study found that a significant predictor of hemorrhoids after birth is straining during delivery for more than 20 minutes.
 The pushing or second stage of labor typically lasts more than 20 minutes, especially for a first-time mom.
 Depending on many factors, it could be anywhere from a few minutes to several hours.
 As a result, many new mothers have hemorrhoids after their birth.
-Unfortunately, the only cure for hemorrhoids is time.
-The good news is that you can do things to relieve pain or itching.

 Peri Bottle

 A must-have item for your postpartum recovery is a peri bottle.
 This is a small plastic bottle you use to squeeze the water on your vagina or perineum when you use the bathroom.
 If you have a tear or stitches, it may sting when it comes into contact with urine.
-By utilizing a peri bottle, it dilutes the stinging effect.
+Utilizing a peri bottle helps dilute the stinging effect.
 In the days after your birth, wiping with toilet paper may irritate a vaginal tear or hemorrhoids.
 A peri bottle is a perfect tool to clean everything without irritating sensitive areas.
 If you have your baby in a hospital, they should send you home with a peri bottle.

 Postpartum Healing Pads (Padsicles)